mvolkmann/blog/src/swift/swift-lang.md

 In all other cases where protocol types are used, the `any` keyword should be used.

+In many apps the `any` keyword is not needed and the `some` keyword is only used in context of SwiftUI custom views because:

+- Many apps do not require writing and using custom protocols.
+- Many custom protocols do not have associated types.

 ### Opaque Types (some keyword)

 The `some` keyword precedes the name of a protocol